 To apply the IMPLAN model, each specific expenditure for outdoor recreation activities was matched to the appropriate industry sector affected by the initial purchase.
 The spending was estimated with models of the New Mexico economy, therefore all of the resulting contributions represent salaries and wages, total economic effects, jobs and tax revenues that occur within the state of New Mexico.
 Likewise, models based on specific regions or counties represent the economic effects within the selected region or county.
 The results do not include any economic activity or indirect contributions that leak out of the state, region, or county of interest.
-As a result of this leakage, economic contributions at the state level are larger than the sum of corresponding regional or county contributions.
+As a result of this leakage, economic contributions.
 This occurs because a portion spending in a particular region (or county) leaks to other regions (or counties) within the state, and this within-state leakage is captured in the New Mexico model.